Creator-Solutions/TicTacToe/README.md

 ### How to run the project:
 -----

-- [ x ] Create a clone of the repository.
+- [x] Create a clone of the repository.
-- [ x ] Open the project in any IDE of your Choice (As long as it can compile and run Java).
+- [x] Open the project in any IDE of your Choice (As long as it can compile and run Java).
-- [ x ] Make sure your configuration allows for multiple instances.
+- [x] Make sure your configuration allows for multiple instances.
-- [ x ] Open The Server.java file and execute it.
+- [x] Open The Server.java file and execute it.
-- [ x ] Open 2 or More Main.java files located in the client package.
+- [x] Open 2 or More Main.java files located in the client package.
-- [ x ] Execute The +2 Main.java file.
+- [x] Execute The +2 Main.java file.

-- [ x ] To Work on the project open a Pull Request.
+- [x] To Work on the project open a Pull Request.

 ## This project is open source!